mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Attacking with weapons mounted on spacecraft uses the same rules as detailed in the Combat chapter, with the following exceptions:

 •  Firing a spacecraft-mounted weapon uses the Gunner skill.
-•  The maximum Range of weapons is noted in Range Bands, not metres.
+•  The maximum Range of weapons is noted in Range Bands, not meters.

 Weapons on board a spacecraft are fired by Travellers assigned to gunner duty.
 However, a pilot may fire any weapons in a single turret at DM-2 to the attack roll or weapons noted as being in fixed mounts (this is usually found on smaller craft that are not always large enough to accommodate turrets, such as fighters and shuttles).